What is ecommerce?

 - Stand out from generic stores.

-- Speak to a passionate audience.
+- Speak to an excited audience.

 - Make your marketing way more effective.